 In November 2023, the Original Ligand Agreement was amended (the "Amended Ligand Agreement", and together with the Original Ligand Agreement, the "Ligand Agreements") whereby Ligand paid us an additional \$5.0 million in return for an increase in the future tiered royalties to 8.0% to 9.8% of any aggregate annual worldwide net product sales of any products based on QTORIN rapamycin.
 The Royalty Buy Down Payments and the associated rate modifications in the Original Ligand Agreement were eliminated as part of the Amended Ligand Agreement.
 The Amended Ligand Agreement also replaced the termination provision so that the agreement may be terminated by the earlier of a mutual written agreement of the parties or when the royalties contemplated by the agreement are paid to Ligand.
-We evaluated the accounting for the Amended Ligand Agreement under Accounting Standards Codification ("ASC") 470, Debt, and concluded that the present value of the cash flows under the Amended Ligand Agreement differed by more than 10% from the present value of the cash flows under the Original Ligand Agreement.
+We evaluated the accounting for the Amended Ligand Agreement under Accounting Standards Codification ("ASC") 470, Debt, and concluded that the present value of the cash flows under the Amended Ligand Agreement was recorded at the estimated fair value of the royalty agreement.
 As such, the Original Ligand Agreement was extinguished, and the Amended Ligand Agreement was recorded at the estimated fair value of the royalty agreement liability on the date of the amendment.
 This resulted in a one-time, non-cash gain on extinguishment of approximately \$23.1 million being recorded for the year ended December 31, 2024 in the accompanying consolidated statement of operations and comprehensive (loss) income appearing elsewhere in this Form 10-K.